mishajw/InterleavedBinaries/README.md

 ## Pros:
 1) Time not spent on pesky context switching between processes
-2) Convinient to only run one binary instead of two - half the commands needed!
+2) Convenient to only run one binary instead of two - half the commands needed!

 ## Cons:
 Too many to count, but if we try: